Gretel - Turn Your LinkedIn Profile into a Job Magnet

 Ask more people to write you recommendations.

-In business networking, LinkedIn's recommendation function gave a place for first-hand testimony from verifiable sources to share about working with you.
-This was a breakthrough in evaluating candidates, and these words of praise go a long way... whether it's from a former coworker, boss, subordinate or client, recommendations are very persuasive to the recruiters, clients and hiring managers who are checking you out.
+This was a breakthrough in hiring, to be able to see recommendations without talking to them directly, and these words of praise can be powerful... whether it's from a former coworker, boss, subordinate or client, recommendations are very persuasive to the recruiters, clients and hiring managers who are checking you out.

-Also, you have to approve a recommendation before it shows on your page, so it it needs a little work or has typos, you can ask them to edit it if you need to, and if you don't like what they say, you can choose not to approve it, so you're in control.
+Also, you have to approve a recommendation before it appears on your page, so if it needs a little work or has typos, you can ask them to edit it if you need to, and if you don't like what they say, you can choose not to approve it, so you're in control.

-Give recommendations to people you’ve worked with in the past.
+Write recommendations for people you’ve worked with in the past.

 Join some groups and connect with people.

-LinkedIn groups can be a fantastic resource for job seekers and career climbers.
-It takes a little time and wandering around to find the right groups for you.
+LinkedIn groups can be a fantastic place to meet new people for job seekers and career climbers.
+It maay take a little time and wandering around to find the right groups for you.
 See what you can find in your industry, your profession, your local or regional area.

 There is a lot more you can do on LinkedIn, of course, but hopefully you found a few places you know you can up your game, and that's a great place to start.